HelenaMadrid/liri-node-app/README.md

 * **Débora Helena Madrid Morales** - [HelenaMadrid](https://github.com/HelenaMadrid)

-See also the list of [contributors](https://github.com/darkyer/liri-node-app/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details